full

 IN THIS EPISODE:

-• [13:36] - Discussion on the difficulty of winning the Stanley Cup
+[13:36] The challenge of winning the Stanley Cup

 KEY TAKEAWAYS: